Global Public Policy Institute

 Kai Koddenbrock

 Kai Koddenbrock is a Research Associate with the Global Public Policy Institute, Berlin.
-His research interests include elite formation and state-society relations in Africa, humanitarian assistance, in particular civil-military relations and LRRD, and migration and integration policy.
+His research interests include state-building in Africa, humanitarian assistance and migration and integration policy.

 Languages: German, English, French and Spanish